Key Points

 Data was collected on delivery times.
 As expected, the distribution was skewed, as shown below in the histogram.
 Note the various traditional calculations for variation highlighted in red.

 The manager was just as concerned about delivering too early as he was delivering late.
-Knowing there were some exceptionally early and late deliveries, he decided to redo his calculations and compute span by eliminating the top and bottom 5% of the delivery data.
+Knowing there were some exceptionally early and late deliveries, he decided to redo his calculations and compute span by eliminating the top and bottom 5% of the delivery dates.

 See the resulting graph and statistics below.
 This became his goal for reducing the overall variation of deliveries.